google/WebFundamentals/src/content/en/updates/2014/06/Automating-Web-Performance-Measurement.md

 ## Introducing PSI for Node

-Today we’re happy to introduce [PSI](https://github.com/addyosmani/psi/) for Node - a new module that works great with [Gulp](http://gulpjs.com/), [Grunt](http://gruntjs.com/) and other build systems and can connect up to the PageSpeed Insights service and return a detailed report of your web performance.
+Today we’re happy to introduce [PSI](https://github.com/addyosmani/psi/){: .external } for Node - a new module that works great with [Gulp](http://gulpjs.com/), [Grunt](http://gruntjs.com/) and other build systems and can connect up to the PageSpeed Insights service and return a detailed report of your web performance.
 Let’s look at a preview of the type of reporting it enables:

 <img src="/web/updates/images/2014/06/webperf/1ub50lI.png"/>